top of page

 Untitled_Artwork 27_edited.png

-Unclip the light from equipment once the victim is identified
+Unclip the light from the equipment once the victim is identified

 Untitled_Artwork 27_edited.png